cyclus/cyclus.github.com/source/arche/tutorial/toolkit.rst

 Code reuse is a critical best practice in all software development.

-One of the Toolkit patterns is a ``ResourceBuff``, providing a way to track an inventory of ``Resoure`` objects.
+One of the Toolkit patterns is a ``ResBuf``, providing a way to track an inventory of ``Resoure`` objects.
 There are also ``MatlBuyPolicy`` and ``MatlSellPolicy`` for managing the trading of ``Material`` objects.

 In this lesson, we will:

-1. Add ResourceBuffs to use as material inventories
+1. Add ResBufs to use as material inventories
 2. Add Policies to manage the trading of material
 3. Add inventory management logic
 4. Change our log information to show the info about the inventories